Robust stability and preconditioning of Darcy-Forchheimer equations: Numerical results

-We set the left and bottom sides of the square as $\Gamma_{\bu}$ and the top and right sides as $\Gamma_p$.
+We set the left, bottom, and front sides of the cube as $\Gamma_{\bu}$ and the right, top, and back} sides as $\Gamma_p$.
 The forcing vector $\bf$ and the fluid source $g$, as well as the (non-homogeneous) essential boundary condition on the flux, are computed based on the manufactured solutions above.
-We take, for this first set of examples, simply dimensional unity parameters $\kappa = \rF = 1$ and index $r = 3.5$.
+We take, for this first set of examples, simply dimensional unity parameters $\kappa = \rF = 1$ and index $r = 3$.
 The error history associated with the proposed mixed finite element method on a sequence of successively refined partitions of the domain, are presented in Table~\ref{table:unity parameters}, where we also tabulate rates of error decay computed as $\texttt{rate} =\log(e_{(\bullet)}/\tilde{e}_{(\bullet)})[\log(h/\tilde{h})]^{-1}$, where $e,\tilde{e}$ denote errors generated on two consecutive meshes of sizes $h$ and~$\tilde{h}$, respectively.
-The results indicate optimal convergence in all fields and for the two tested polynomial degrees.
-Moreover, a maximum of four iterations are needed by the Newton--Raphson method to reach a tolerance (either absolute or relative) of $10^{-8}$ on the residual.
+The results indicate optimal convergence in all fields and for the two tested polynomial degrees. \revtwo{Moreover, for this problem the number of Newton--Raphson iterations required to reach a tolerance (either absolute or relative) of $10^{-8}$ is up to seven.
+This depends on the initial guess, and here we have used a constant velocity and pressure such that every entry of the vector of degrees of freedom is $10^{-4}$}.
 Sample approximate solutions for velocity and pressure obtained with the second-order method (with $k=1$) are plotted in Figure~\ref{fig:sample01}.
-For these results, we consider the norms $\bH^3(\vdiv,\Omega)$ and $\rL^2(\Omega)$ for velocity and pressure (with no parameter weighting).
+For these results, we consider the norms $\bH^{3}(\vdiv,\Omega)$ and $\rL^2(\Omega)$ for velocity and pressure (with no parameter weighting).